Hybrid Mattress in a Box

 Instead of traditional spring coils, most hybrid mattresses contain a layer of pocketed coils.
 To create pocketed coils, manufacturers wrap each coil in foam or fabric packets.
 Producers wrap the coils to limit motion transfer, enhancing the bed’s comfort.

-The base foam’s high density helps it withstand pressure, promoting its stability through years of use.
-A hybrid without a base foam would not give the pocketed coils a sturdy surface to push off from, which would eventually compromise the coil layer’s support.
+The base foam’s durable construction helps it withstand pressure, promoting its stability through years of use.
+A hybrid without base foam would not give the pocketed coils a sturdy surface to push off from, which would eventually compromise the coil layer’s support.

 Benefits of a Hybrid Mattress